ThibArg/nuxeo-storage-file-utils-checkfileisunique/README.md

 ##Build/Install
-* Easy way: Just drop nuxeo-storage-file-utils-checkfileisunique/final-for-server/nuxeo-storage-file-utils-1.0-SNAPSHOT.jar in the "plugins" or "bundles" directory of your nxserver folder (you need to stop the server, install the plug-in, start the server)

-* Build with maven.
+Build with maven.
 You will do the usual cd path/to/this/repository, then mvn package

 ##Important